CeleritasML/project-japanese-cuisine/writeup/midpoint/01_writeup.md

 Author: Jingsong Gao

-## Design Rational
+## Design Rationale

 ### interaction

-By using d3.js, users are able to interact with the visualization by:
+By using d3.js, we allow users to interact with the visualization by:

-- zoom in/out the network to change the visual scale
+- zooming in/out the network to change the visual scale
-- drag the network to translate the visualization
+- dragging the network to translate the visualization
-- click on nodes to show the adjacent nodes (recipe node only have adjacent ingredient nodes, vice versa)
+- clicking on nodes to show the adjacent nodes (recipe node only have adjacent ingredient nodes, vice versa)
-- hover on nodes to show the detail information of nodes(type of node, name of recipe/ingredient, category, degree of node)
+- hovering on nodes to show the detail information of nodes(type of node, name of recipe/ingredient, category, degree of node)

 ### data abstraction